-Federal Direct Loans - Subsidized Direct Loans are offered to students who still have financial need after all other financial aid is considered.
-With a subsidized loan, the federal government pays the interest on the loan until the student enters repayment.
-Unsubsidized Direct Loans are offered to students whose financial need has been met, and interest accrues on the loan while the student is in school.
+Federal Direct Loan - Subsidized Direct Loans are offered to students who still have financial need after all other financial aid is considered.
+With a subsidized loan, the federal government pays the interest on the loan until the student graduates, drops below half-time or withdrawals.
+Unsubsidized Direct Loans are offered to students in addition to other Federal Aid however interest accrues on the loan immediately upon disbursement to the school.
 The amount and type of the loan(s) are determined by financial need and class level.
-Repayment on Direct Loans begins six months after a student graduates, withdraws, or drops below half-time enrollment.
-Direct Loans are reduced by 1% to cover origination and default fees required by the government.
+Repayment on Direct Loans begin six months after a student graduates, withdraws, or drops below half-time enrollment.
+The amount of Direct Loans received are reduced by a small percentage to cover origination and default fees required by the government.
 Parent PLUS Loans are available for credit-worthy parents.
-Students must be attending at least half-time (4.5 credits) to be eligible for Stafford Direct Loans.
+Similar to other Direct Loans, the net amount received is reduced by fees required by the federal government.
+Students must be attending at least half-time (4.5 credits) to be eligible for Federal Direct Loans.